-On the third Sunday before Lent in 1724, Bach performed cantata 144 Nimm, was dein ist, und gehe hin.
-Read all about this short but wonderful work in my blog post from last year, in which I discuss an unrivaled recording by Gardiner with mezzo soprano Wilke te Brummelstoete and soprano Miah Persson.
+On the third Sunday before Lent in 1724, Bach performed Cantata 144 Nimm, was dein ist, und gehe hin.
+Read all about this short but wonderful work in my blog post from 2016, in which I discuss an unrivaled recording by Gardiner with mezzo soprano Wilke te Brummelstoete and soprano Miah Persson.

-Enjoy Dorothee Mields’ singing on Herreweghe’s recording of cantata 84 Ich bin vergnügt mit meinem Glücke on YouTube or on Spotify.
-The cantata appears on Herreweghe’s album Christus der ist mein Leben, which also includes the fabulous cantata 95 (discussed in the Herreweghe sopranos post mentioned above).
-If you like these recordings, please consider purchasing the MP3 of this album on Amazon.de or on Amazon.com.
-In doing so, you will support the artists as well as this blog (I receive a small percentage of all sales made on Amazon through links on this blog).
+Enjoy Dorothee Mields’ singing and her being a terrific chamber musician together with the instrumentalists on Herreweghe’s recording of cantata 84 Ich bin vergnügt mit meinem Glücke on YouTube or on Spotify.
+The cantata appears on Herreweghe’s album Christus der ist mein Leben from 2007, which also includes the fabulous cantata 95 (discussed in the Herreweghe sopranos post mentioned above) as well as cantata 161 (not discussed on this blog yet, but worth your euros or dollars).
+If you like these recordings, please consider purchasing (the MP3 of) this album on Amazon.de or on Amazon.com.
+Or purchase the album on iTunes or whatever platform you prefer.
+Thanks for supporting the artists!

 Wieneke Gorter, February 18, 2017, updated February 8 and 13, 2020.